"This music isn't about following in anyone's footsteps; it uses bare resources to establish a bounded and essential

 Matt Sargent is a composer and guitarist based in upstate New York.
 His music grows out of an appreciation of natural resonances, recursive structures, computer modeling, and outdoor listening.

-His music has been described as "a powerfully organic experience" (Paul Muller, Sequenza21) and "so simple, so natural, and yet sets up a complex set of interactions."
+His music has been described as "a powerfully organic experience" (Paul Muller, Sequenza21) and "so simple and so natural, and yet sets up a complex set of interactions."
 (Jennie Gottschalk, SoundExpanse)

-His work has recently been heard in concerts and installations at Reykjavik Art Museum, Constellation (Chicago), Betalevel (Los Angeles), Mise-En_Place (Brooklyn), SEM Ensemble’s "Emerging Composers" series, Columbia University’s "Reembodied Sound" symposium, I-Park International Artist-In-Residence Program, and the Museum of Contemporary Art Cleveland, among others.
+His work has recently been heard in concerts and installations at Reykjavik Art Museum, Constellation (Chicago), The Wulf (Los Angeles), Silo City (Buffalo), River Concert Series of the Chesapeake Orchestra (Washington D.C.), Columbia University’s "Reembodied Sound" symposium, I-Park International Artist-In-Residence Program, and the Museum of Contemporary Art Cleveland, among others.
+He was a recipient of a 2017 NewMusicUSA grant for a tour and recording of "Unwound Path," composed for the [Switch~] Ensemble.

 Matt is a visiting assistant professor of electronic music and sound at Bard College.